alexander-mead/HMcode/README.md

 HMcode is now also integrated within ```CAMB``` (https://github.com/cmbant/CAMB), and this includes support for massive-neutrino models.
 I suggest using the version within ```CAMB``` preferentially.

 Alexander Mead
-(mead@phas.ubc.ca)

-UPDATE: 2015/07/07
-One user reported crashes that occured for quite extreme cosmological models (*n_s < 0.5*, *sig8 < 0.3*, *z>5*).
-I have fixed this rather crudely by adding IF statements that catch problems (which manifest themsevles as extreme parameter values).
-The physical reason for these problems is that models with these odd cosmological parameters have *R_nl << 1 Mpc* and so have very few haloes.
-Some of the routines I was using previously had assumed that *R_nl* would not be so tiny.

-UPDATE: 2016/01/23
-Updated the code a little so that it no longer calculates a range in nu and simply converts a mass range into a nu range to do the integral.
-The mass range is fixed from haloes of *1e2* to *1e18* Solar masses, it is difficult to imagine an application of this code where this halo mass range would not be sufficient.
-This further helps when considering strange cosmological models at high redshift that suffer from a lack of haloes, for these models doing a *nu* to *M* inversion occasionally reached incredibly tiny halo masses that contribute negligbly to the power spectrum on cosmological scales due to their tiny sizes.

-UPDATE: 2016/02/04
-Included updates from Mead et al. (2016) including parameterising the two-halo damping term in terms of f(sigma_v) and slightly recalibrated values of *alpha* and *f_damp*.
-Now works for w(a)CDM models, where *w(a)=w_0+(1.-a)*w_a*.

-UPDATE: 2016/08/02
-Small update to the README and some very minor fixes in the code to facilitate direct comparisons with other halomodel power codes.

-UPDATE: 2018/01/18
-Added support for an input linear spectrum from ```CAMB```.
-This can be input via the command line as described above.
+(alexander.j.mead@googlemail.com)

+=== UPDATES ===

+2020/07/03
+Complete rewrite of code.
+Support for HMcode2020, HMcode2016 and HMcode2015 versions.
+New dependence on my library: https://github.com/alexander-mead/library.
+The old repository has been archived and can be found at https://github.com/alexander-mead/HMcode-old.

-UPDATE: 2018/02/14
+2018/02/14
 Added support for a standard two-halo term.
 This can be activated by setting ```ihm=3``` in the code.
 Now ```ihm=1``` is the accurate calculation whereas ```ihm=2``` is the standard calculation but with a linear theory two-halo term.
 The variable ```imead``` has been removed.
 There is a new logical ```verbose```.
 Also added option ```ihm=0``` to do linear theory only.

+2018/01/18
+Added support for an input linear spectrum from ```CAMB```.
+This can be input via the command line as described above.

+2016/08/02
+Small update to the README and some very minor fixes in the code to facilitate direct comparisons with other halomodel power codes.

+2016/02/04
+Included updates from Mead et al. (2016) including parameterising the two-halo damping term in terms of f(sigma_v) and slightly recalibrated values of *alpha* and *f_damp*.
+Now works for w(a)CDM models, where *w(a)=w_0+(1.-a)*w_a*.

+2016/01/23
+Updated the code a little so that it no longer calculates a range in nu and simply converts a mass range into a nu range to do the integral.
+The mass range is fixed from haloes of *1e2* to *1e18* Solar masses, it is difficult to imagine an application of this code where this halo mass range would not be sufficient.
+This further helps when considering strange cosmological models at high redshift that suffer from a lack of haloes, for these models doing a *nu* to *M* inversion occasionally reached incredibly tiny halo masses that contribute negligbly to the power spectrum on cosmological scales due to their tiny sizes.

+2015/07/07
+One user reported crashes that occured for quite extreme cosmological models (*n_s < 0.5*, *sig8 < 0.3*, *z>5*).
+I have fixed this rather crudely by adding IF statements that catch problems (which manifest themsevles as extreme parameter values).
+The physical reason for these problems is that models with these odd cosmological parameters have *R_nl << 1 Mpc* and so have very few haloes.
+Some of the routines I was using previously had assumed that *R_nl* would not be so tiny.